 Dr. Evelyn N. Wang is the Vice President for Energy and Climate and the Ford Professor of Engineering at the Massachusetts Institute of Technology (MIT).
 She previously served as the Senate-confirmed Director at the Advanced Research Projects Agency-Energy (ARPA-E) from 2023-2025, where she led the Agency’s development, launch, and execution of high-risk, high-reward energy research and development programs.
 At MIT, she developed technologies for thermal management, energy conversion and storage, and water harvesting and purification.
 Dr. Wang holds a Ph.D. in Mechanical Engineering from Stanford University.
 She also received an M.S. in Mechanical Engineering from Stanford University and a B.S. in Mechanical Engineering from MIT.
 She is a member of the National Academy of Engineering, and Fellow of the American Society of Mechanical Engineers, American Association for the Advancement of Science, and the American Academy of Arts and Sciences.

-David NG
+David Yuen Wah NG

 Max Planck Institute for Polymer Research